 The issue with these attacks is that new cyber security protocols have been developed to detect this suspicious activity and lock out the account after too many failed login attempts.

 Password spraying attacks are so successful because many users fail to follow password best practices.
-As a matter of fact, the 100 most common used passwords in 2022 continue to show “123456” and “password,” which are still two of the most commonly used passwords and, as you can imagine, are easily hacked.
+The 100 most commonly used passwords in 2022 continue to show “123456” and “password,” which are still two of the most commonly used passwords and, as you can imagine, are easily hacked.

 Key logger attacks are spyware created to track and record the keystrokes made by users to capture their sensitive information, like passwords and login credentials.